vitorgalvao/alfred-workflows/PinPlus/README.md

 Unread bookmarks suffer an extra event when acted upon, depending on the `unread_action` Workflow Environment Variable. `archive` will mark the bookmark as read and `delete` will remove it from your account.
 Any other value (including none) will leave it untouched.

+The `unread_order` Workflow Environment Variable affects the display of `pun`.
+Valid options are `oldest_first` and `newest_first`, defaulting to the latter.

 `:pinpluslaunchd` will install (or later remove, running the same command) a `launchd` service to seamlessly fetch bookmarks every hour.

 ![](https://i.imgur.com/onOFCVY.png)

 Bookmarks are auto-updated in accordance to the requirements of the Pinboard API. `:pinplusforceupdate` will force an update, but should be avoided.
+The `minutes_between_checks` Workflow Environment Variable defaults to `10`.

 ![](https://i.imgur.com/Lr0iNij.png)